ApiLogicServer/Docs/docs/index.md

 === "3.
 Customize API"

-    **Standards-based customization** - use your IDE, and standard packages such as Flask and SQLAlchemy:
+    **Standards-based customization** - use your IDE, and standard packages such as Flask and SQLAlchemy.
+Here, we add a custom nested resultset Flask API, using SQLAlchemy to retrieve the data:

     ![Customize API](images/api/custom-api-nested-result.png)

     &nbsp;

-    You can also make the endpoint part of your swagger:
+    Use a `safrsJABase` class to create an endpoint shown in the swagger:

     ![Customize API](images/nutshell/customize-api.png)

 === "4.
 Customize Logic"

-    Customization includes **declarative logic, using rules.**  Create and debug these, using Python and your IDE (e.g., code completion, debugger):
+    Customization includes **declarative logic, using rules.**  Create and debug these, using [Python and your IDE](../Tech-DSL)
+ (e.g., code completion, debugger):

     ![Declarative Logic](images/nutshell/declare-logic.png)